 INDIANA

-• Submit an application, either online or on paper and mailed
+• Submit an application, either online or mailed

 • Be at least 18 years of age